- Introduction & PAN

 Kindly note that we do not have a separate application form (SIF) - simply apply via your Home Local Authority Common Application Form only.

 The Academy Trust will use Ealing Council’s timetable for applications each year, which fits in with the timetable for the co-ordination of admission arrangements within London.
-The application deadline is 31st October 2017.
+The application deadline is 31st October 2018.Back to the top

 Where the number of applications for admission is greater than the published admission number, applications will be considered against the criteria below.
 After admitting pupils with statements of Special Educational Needs or an Education, Health and Care Plan, where the Academy is named, the criteria will be applied in the following order: